proconsule/NXMilk/README.md

 milkpresetspath = /switch/NXMilk/presets/milk/
 milktexturespath = /switch/NXMilk/presets/Textures/
 interfacehidesec = 10
-usebuitinpresets = true
+usebuiltinpreset = true
 ```

-NXMilk has many builtin presets. the can be disabled setting to false the usebuitinpresets option
+NXMilk has many builtin presets. the can be disabled setting to false the usebuiltinpreset option